 So in my story, I wanted to highlight the journey of self-awareness about coping patterns – and then note how sometimes people might assume everyone is living it up with bliss.
 When this is not always true.

-And lastly, maybe this post was inspired by this vintage Johnny Walker cork screw I saw while visiting my sweet step-daughter:
+And lastly, maybe this post was inspired by this vintage Johnnie Walker cork screw I saw while visiting my sweet step-daughter:

 I liked this sign too: